AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation

+\item \textbf{Keypoint Priors (E1):} How does our method compare against alternative keypoint selection strategies, and can our fully automatic pipeline match the performance of manually selected keypoints?
+(See Sec.~\ref{sec:E1}.)

-Our experiments are designed to evaluate three claims: \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Keypoint Effectiveness:} Can a policy trained exclusively on a compact set of 2D keypoints outperform policies trained on full images, dense features, and even a large vision-language foundation model? \item \textbf{Keypoint Priors:} Which alternative keypoint selection strategies (e.g., using object bounding box, uniform grids of points, or manually selected points) can match the informativeness of our affordance-guided keypoints? \item \textbf{Generalization:} How well does our policy generalize to new scenarios, including novel objects within seen categories, entirely new object categories, the presence of distractor objects, and other scene variations? \end{enumerate} Additionally, we perform targeted ablation studies to test the robustness to different language prompts, to verify the necessity of the gating network, and to explore an extended two-stage pipeline for long-horizon tasks.
+\item \textbf{Keypoint Effectiveness (E2):} Can a policy trained exclusively on a compact set of 2D keypoints outperform policies trained on full images or dense affordance features?
+(See Sec.~\ref{sec:E2_baselines}.)

+\item \textbf{Generalization (E3):} How well does our policy generalize to new scenarios, including novel objects within seen categories, new object categories (sharing the same functionality), the presence of distractor objects, and other scene variations?
+(See Sec.~\ref{sec:E3}.) \end{enumerate} Additionally, we perform targeted ablation studies to test robustness to different language prompts, verify the necessity of the gating network, and explore an extended two-stage pipeline for long-horizon tasks.